-The Difference: Himomo vs Niboshi vs Yakiboshi Dried Fish
+Himomo vs Niboshi vs Yakiboshi: Japanese Dried Fish

-Those dried fish have different names, such as Niboshi or Yakiboshi, depending on the preservation method, and in many cases they are either used to make soup stock or eaten as they are or after grilled.
+Japanese dried fish has different names, such as Niboshi and Yakiboshi, depending on the preservation method, and in many cases, they are either used to make soup stock or eaten as they are or after grilled.

-Since actually Niboshi and Yakiboshi are especially popular types of dried fish in Japan, this time let me explain how they are different from each other.
-Further, I will also talk about the meaning of Himono.
+Since Niboshi and Yakiboshi are especially popular types of dried fish in Japan, this time let me explain how they differ from each other.
+Further, here I will also talk about the meaning of Himono.

-First off, as “Himono (干物)” literally means dried things in Japanese, it is the generic name for dried seafood, including dried fish.
+First off, as “Himono (干物)” literally means “dried thing” in Japanese, it is the generic name for dried seafood, including dried fish.
 So Niboshi and Yakiboshi are categories in Himono.

-The word “Niboshi (煮干し)” may remind many people of dried small sardines for making Japanese Dashi soup stock, but besides them, Niboshi can also be made of other small fish, such as scads, mackerels or flying fish called “Ago (あご)”.
+The word “Niboshi (煮干し)” may remind you of dried young sardine used for making dashi stock, but besides it, Niboshi can also be made of other small fish, such as scad, mackerel, or flying fish called “Ago (あご)”.

-Niboshi refers to boiled-dried small fish as shown above, as “Ni (煮)” is the word for “boiled” and “Boshi (干し)” is the word for “dried”.
+As you can see in the picture above, Niboshi refers to boiled, dried small fish, as in its name “Ni (煮)” stands for “boiled” and “Boshi (干し)” is the word for “dried”.

-Niboshi are primarily used for making soup stock, but recently in Japan, in order for people to address the deficit of calcium intake, they have increasingly been eaten as they are.
+Niboshi is primarily used for making soup stock, but in recent years in Japan, to address the deficit of calcium intake, people have been increasingly eating it as a snack.

-On the other hand, “Yakiboshi (焼き干し)” are grilled-dried fish as “Yaki (焼き)” is the Japanese word for “grilled”.
-Traditionally, after the internal organs are removed, the fish is grilled over charcoal, and then dried under the sun or in the shade.
+Lastly, “Yakiboshi (焼き干し)” is grilled, dried fish as “Yaki (焼き)” here stands for “grilled”.
+Traditionally, after internal organs are removed, the fish is grilled over charcoal and then dried under the sun or in the shade.

-Typical fish prepared for Yakiboshi range from freshwater fish, such as sweetfish and Iwana mountain trout, to saltwater fish, such as sardine, flying fish, and goby.
+Fish prepared for making Yakiboshi ranges from freshwater fish, such as sweetfish and Iwana mountain trout, to saltwater fish, such as sardine, flying fish, and goby.